ServiceInnovationLab/smartstart-frontend/README.md

-If you want to mimic the Ansible build process locally, there are two shortcut commands for common local configuration: `npm run build:testdata` and `npm run build:externaltest` which point to the local test data and govt.nz's test API respectively.
+If you want to mimic the Ansible build process locally, there are two shortcut commands for common local configuration: `npm run build:testdata` and `npm run build:externalprod` which point to the local test data and govt.nz's API respectively.